lj-valencia/cayman-blog-old-site/about.md

 order: 0
 ---
 # About me
-I graduated with a Bachelor of Arts (Honors) with a major in Economics and a minor in Political Science at the University of Alberta.
-My research interests focus on political economy, macroeconomics, data science, and computational economics.
+I graduated with a Bachelor of Arts (Honors) Economics major and Political Science minor at the University of Alberta.
+My research interests focus on political economy, macroeconomics, applied data science, and computational economics.

 Shortly after graduating at the University of Alberta, I joined [Western Economic Diversification Canada (WD)](https://www.wd-deo.gc.ca/eng/home.asp) as a Junior Economist.